 Consistent + Persistent + Patient + Practice = Your vision

 Your vision is a collection of your values.
 The way you want to live and give.

 If you need help figuring out your values, here is a list that might help you to clarify what they are.
 The LIST

 Ok, so this is an important step.
 Most of us want freedom, joy, passion, and other buzzwords that come up when you think about your virtues.
 However, most of us don’t take the time to define what they actually are.

 If you want freedom in your life what does freedom look like?
 What does it feel like?
 How do you achieve it?
 It’s important to define what your values mean to you.
 Create an emotional attachment to them.

 I want you to create a value chain for your virtues.
 To do that you just need to think about the virtue and what it means to you.
-What does it look like, feel like, smell like, and why is it important to you for example.
+What does it look like, feel like, smell like, and why is it important to you?
 Check out one of my virtues below for an example.

 Now take each of your ten virtues and the value chain you created for them and write a brief paragraph about each one.
 My example is below.

-Wisdom – To challenge me to learn new things through reading and experience.
-To take the things I learn and put it into action.
+To challenge me to learn new things through reading and experience.
+Take the things I learn and put it into action.
 To take my personal experiences and learning and share it with others so that they can participate as well.